pacbard/clsipy/README.md

     git push

 ## Optional: Cron
-Cron can be used to clean up the compiled folder once a day.
+Cron can be used to clean up the compiled folder once a day, it's recommended.
 Just add a cron-1.4 folder to your application with the command

-    rhc cartridge add cron-1.4 -a clsi
+    rhc cartridge add chron-1.4 -a clsi

 and push your app.